 - Animated API is used to enable animation across different components

-- It is quite a complex programming language, and a good experience is required to implement it.
+- It is quite a complex programming language, and good experience is required to implement it.

-- Advantages of device hardware or feature are huge
+- The advantages of device hardware or feature are huge

 - Give mobile apps a truly native feeling

 As we say, every coin has two faces.
 So, React and React Native also has some disadvantages that we should know before using them.

 React (React JS)